 To store leftover muffins, place them on a countertop and cover them loosely with a clean linen for up to 2 days.
 The linen is key for keeping the muffin tops crunchy.
 If you store them in an airtight container, the moisture in the muffins will cause the raw sugar topping to melt.

 Don’t worry about the muffins drying out on the counter!
 They have plenty of fat from the oil, egg yolks, and yogurt to keep them moist.
 They will dry out just a bit on the counter but not enough to affect the overall taste and texture.
-After 2 days, the muffins will start to dry out too much so I would recommend freezing them at that point.

 If you want to store muffins for longer than 2 days, or if you want to make them in advance, I recommend freezing the muffins.
 Just wrap the baked muffins in plastic wrap or parchment paper and then place them in a freezer bag or airtight container.
 Freeze for up to 3 months.
 Unwrap the muffins and defrost them at room temp for 1 hour before serving.